DavidChekrdzin/SnakeGame/README.md

 # SnakeGame
 A Simple snake game created in Java

+### Rules of Snake

+The "head" of the snake continually moves forward, unable to stop, growing ever longer.
+It must be steered left, right, up, and down to avoid hitting walls and the body of the snake.
+Keep eating fruit(red balls) to grow and get a higher score!

 Run using your preferred Java IDE.

 Instructions to run the application: